 Be very careful when handling firesticks!
 Wear gloves, long sleeves, and eye protection.
 If you get the sap on your skin, wash it immediately with soap.
 Getting the sap in your eyes should be considered a medical emergency.

-When dealing with plants that ooze toxic sap, I put a pair of inexpensive disposable gloves over my regular gardening gloves and then toss when done.
+When dealing with plants that ooze toxic sap, I put a pair of inexpensive disposable gloves over my regular gardening gloves and then toss them when I’m done.
 If you get any sap on your gardening tools, clean them thoroughly before putting them away.

 When to Plant